t1m0thyj/omp-zowe-python-sdk-mentorship/Status Reports/Aaditya/Aaditya-Sinha-week7.md

 ### What did you do last week?
 - Added method in ConfigFile class to return the list of profile properties from the `schema json`
-- Added the method in ProfileManager class to get env variables and map them to the profile properties
+- Added the method in ProfileManager class to get `env` variables and map them to the profile properties
+- Refactored the code for `env` variables
 - Created the unit test for valid schema(work in progress)

 #### Time (optional)